 Guided meditation centers the mind to tune into the present.
 Meditation is not about doing or getting somewhere, meditation is the practice of being mindfully aware in the moment you are experiencing.
 We live in a world where we have 24/7 access to information, and we are continuously navigating many attentional shifts.
 Guided meditation provides balance to focus the … [Read more...] about Q: I heard meditation is good for people with ADHD.
 But meditation is hard even for someone without ADHD.
 What tips do you have for a 2e person who wants to try meditation?

 I’ve learned, during my work over the past few years, that most people in the gifted community are unaware of the origins of the overexcitabilities as disintegrative elements within the theory of positive disintegration.
 One of my goals with this column is to introduce the aspects of Dabrowski’s theory that haven’t been explored in the gifted field.
-It’s an honor to … [Read more...] about Connecting with Dabrowski’s Theory of Positive Disintegration
+It’s an honor to have … [Read more...] about Connecting with Dabrowski’s Theory of Positive Disintegration

 The real question here is whether my journey has enabled me to come full circle with accepting my own giftedness.
 My answer continues to be, “It’s a journey!”
 The relationships I’ve developed with my colleagues, cohort, friends, and fellow parents on this journey are priceless as they cheer, encourage, question, and hold up the mirror so I can see myself with greater … [Read more...] about Woman in the Mirror: Accepting my Giftedness by Accepting My Little Square Peg